osisoft/Edge-Data-Store-Docs/content/opc-ua/operational-overview-opc-ua.md

 ## Buffering

 Because the OPC UA EDS adapter sends data directly to EDS, buffering capability is not provided.
-EDS acts as a buffer before the data is egressed to either a PI Server or OCS.
+EDS acts as a buffer before the data is egressed to either a PI Server or AVEVA DATA HUB.
 The amount of data stored in EDS is controlled by the following storage parameters:

  - `StreamStorageLimitMb`